biellSilva/toweroffantasy.api/README.md

 * **`/simulacra-v2`**
 * **`/relics`**
 * **`/food`**
+* `/item`
+* `/image`

 ### Example of use

-Let's say we made a request for one of the routes, if we don't specify an ID using just `/route`, the return will be a dictionary containing all the information for that route
+Let's say we made a request for one of the routes (except `/image`), if we don't specify an ID using just `/route`, the return will be a dictionary containing all the information for that route

 *status code: 200*